browserengineering/book/book/styles.md

 Downloading styles
 ==================

 Browsers get CSS code from two sources.
-First, each browser ships with a *browser style sheet*, which defines the default styles for all sorts of elements; second, browsers download CSS code from the web, as directed by web pages they browse to.
+First, each browser ships with a *browser style sheet*,[^technically-ua] which defines the default styles for all sorts of elements; second, browsers download CSS code from the web, as directed by web pages they browse to.
 Let's start with the browser style sheet.

+[^technically-ua]: Technically called a "user agent" style sheet,
+    because the browser acts as an agent of the user.

 Our browser's style sheet might look like this: